ThinkR-open/elvis/README.md

       showModal(
         modalDialog(
           easyClose = TRUE,
-          title = "There was an error with the try_observe" )
+          title = "There was an error in the try_observe" )
       )
     }